 What happens if you get into a collision while using your personal vehicle for business?

-If you’re using your personal vehicle for business purposes which you haven’t previously disclosed to your insurer, and which aren’t covered by your policy, you might be on the hook to cover the damage if you get into a collision.
-In addition to a denied claim, your policy could also be cancelled for failure to disclose a material change, and you’ll need to shop for another policy before you can get back on the road.
-If your business activities are covered by your personal car insurance policy (like your everyday commute, for example), then you should be safe.
+If you get into a collision while you’re using your personal vehicle for business purposes that aren’t covered by your policy, you’ll be on the hook to cover the damage if the company you work for doesn’t have coverage that extends to you.
+In addition to a denied claim, your insurer could also cancel your policy for failure to disclose a material change, and you’ll need to shop for another policy before you can get back on the road.
+If your business activities are covered by your personal car insurance policy or by the company’s commercial insurance policy, then you should be safe.

 Insurance is designed to protect you when you need it most, in exchange for your premium and the promise that you’ll stick to the agreements in your policy.
 When you’re thinking about starting your own business or taking a new job that requires you to drive, the best plan is to contact your group’s car insurance broker before you get behind the wheel.
 Your insurance broker can make sure you’ll have the coverage you need when you need it most.